 While there’s an outside chance Tebow could remain a New Yorker, depending on the whims of the still-to-be-hired GM, it appears highly unlikely.

 So, that’s two NFL teams down _ the only ones, at that, who showed any interest last offseason when Denver shopped him _ and the 25-year-old Tebow’s options appear to be dwindling.

 “Tim Tebow is an extremely popular individual _ or, he was,” said former Cowboys executive Gil Brandt, now an analyst for NFL.com.
 “I think his popularity has waned significantly the last three or four months.”

 The buzz these days belongs to young quarterbacks like Washington’s Robert Griffin III, Seattle’s Russell Wilson, Indianapolis’ Andrew Luck and San Francisco’s Colin Kaepernick.
 It seems so long ago now that Tebowing _ his signature dropping to a knee for a prayerful pose _ was all the rage.

 But even Tebow never Tebowed during the regular season for the Jets.
 Not once.
 Quite a fall for a Heisman Trophy winner and two-time national champion with the University of Florida, and whose No. 15 Broncos jersey ranked second in national sales to Green Bay’s Aaron Rodgers in 2011.

 “I think it’s fair to say,” Tebow acknowledged last month, “that I’m a little disappointed.”

-The Jets had every intention of trying to make things work with Tebow when general manager Mike Tannenbaum surprisingly acquired him from Denver last March _ after Peyton Manning arrived _ for a fourth-round draft pick.
+The Jets had every intention of trying to make things work with Tebow when general manager Mike Tannenbaum surprisingly acquired him from Denver last March _ after Peyton Manning arrived _ for fourth- and sixth-round draft picks.
 But once Tebow got on the field, something went woefully wrong.